alansfyeung/248acu-website/_pages/ranks-in-the-aac.md

 ### Second Lieutenant (2LT(AAC))

 {% capture caption_2lt_aac %}
 AAC Second Lieutenants wear an insignia of one pip.
 They are often appointed to the role of Administration Officer, Quartermaster, or another similar role within their cadet unit.
-2LTs (AAC) have completed some of their basic level training (e.g. ADLC Grade 1).
 {% endcapture %}
 {% include badge-of-rank.html rank="2lt-aac" caption=caption_2lt_aac %}

-### Second Lieutenant (LT(AAC))
+### Lieutenant (LT(AAC))

 {% capture caption_lt_aac %}
 AAC Lieutenants wear an insignia of two pips.
 They are usually often to the role of Training Officer or Executive Officer within their cadet unit.
 Sometimes LTs (AAC) may be the Administrative Commander (AC) of their cadet unit, in place of an Officer Commanding (OC).